Telling Others You’re HIV-Positive

 Don't jump into telling other people you're HIV-positive without first preparing yourself:

-- Give others an informational brochure or send them to a Web site or hotline where they can learn more or get support for themselves.
+- Be prepared to give others an informational brochure or to send them to a Web site or hotline where they can learn more or get support for themselves.

 - Be ready for questions.
 Decide which questions you're comfortable answering.

 - Decide how much advice you want from others, then let them know if you just want them to listen instead.

 - Be prepared for a variety of reactions.
 Some may be shocked.
 Others may fear getting HIV from you.
 People who distance themselves from you at first may not do so out of a sense of betrayal or lack of caring -- it may be simply fear of losing you.
 They may just need some time to adjust.

 - Remember to make yourself a priority.
 You cannot control others' reactions.
 Have a support person lined up to call afterwards or even bring the person with you for the discussion.
 You might plan to spend the night at a friend's house that night or schedule a therapy session for the next day.